-- 334-5.4.4 Individual Test Tolerances for QC Testing: Terminate the LOT if any of the following QC failures occur: - 1) An individual test result of a sublot for air voids does not meet the requirements of Table 334-5, - 2) The average sublot density does not meet the requirements of Table 334-5,
+334-5.4.4 Individual Test Tolerances for QC Testing: Terminate the LOT if any of the following QC failures occur:

+1) An individual test result of a sublot for air voids does not meet the requirements of Table 334-5,

+2) The average sublot density does not meet the requirements of Table 334-5,

-- 3) Two consecutive test results within the same LOT for gradation or asphalt binder content do not meet the requirements of Table 334-5, - 4) Two core densities for coarse mixes within a sublot are less than 91.00% of G{mm} .
+3) Two consecutive test results within the same LOT for gradation or asphalt binder content do not meet the requirements of Table 334-5,

 When a LOT is terminated due to a QC failure, stop production of the mixture until the problem is resolved to the satisfaction of the QC Manager and/or Asphalt Plant Level II technician responsible for the decision to resume production after a QC failure, as identified in 105-8.6.4.
 In the event that it can be demonstrated that the problem can immediately be or already has been resolved, it will not be necessary to stop production.
 When a LOT is terminated, make all necessary changes to correct the problem.
 Do not resume production until appropriate corrections have been made.
 Inform the Engineer of the problem and corrections made to correct the problem.
-After resuming production, sample and test the material to verify that the changes have corrected the problem.
 Summarize this information and provide it to the Engineer prior to the end of the work shift when production resumes.